apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to assemble data synchronized from external before starting the service for a new replica.
+<p>Defines the method to load data into a replica.
 This action is typically used when creating a new replica, such as:</p>
 <ul>
 <li>scale-out</li>
 <li>rebuild</li>
 <li>clone</li>
 </ul>
 <p>The data will be streamed in via stdin.
-If any error occurs during the assembly process,
+If any error occurs during the process,
 the action must be able to guarantee idempotence to allow for retries from the beginning.
 This field cannot be updated.</p>
 </td>